Information on the three major types of rattlesnakes in Louisiana is provided here in this post.

 We suggest an excellent field guide for individuals who need further help identifying types of rattlesnakes in Louisiana.

-All things considered, anyone curious about rattlesnakes in Louisiana can find this article a thorough and comprehensive resource.
+Anyone curious about rattlesnakes in Louisiana can find this article a thorough resource.

 1. Timber Rattlesnake

-Starting our list of types of rattlesnakes in Louisiana is the timber rattlesnake.
-In contrast, it is less frequent along the coast and in southwest Louisiana.
+The timber rattlesnake is the first on our list of types of rattlesnakes in Louisiana.
+It is less frequent along the coast and in southwest Louisiana.

-Instead, the timber rattlesnake is frequently referred to as a canebrake rattlesnake when it is discovered in places with sugar cane crops.
+Instead, the timber rattlesnake is frequently referred to as a canebrake rattlesnake when discovered in places with sugar cane crops.

 These snakes can scale 80-foot-tall trees to catch birds and prey on small mammals like rats and mice.